descholar-ceo/stock-picker/README.md

 This is project is the implementation of the project found on theodinproject on this link: [theodinproject](https://www.theodinproject.com/courses/ruby-programming/lessons/stock-picker)

-## Description of stock-picker

-**stock-picker** (American English), **noughts and crosses** (British English), or **Xs and Os** is a [paper-and-pencil](https://en.wikipedia.org/wiki/Paper-and-pencil_stoc) stoc for two players, X and O, who take turns marking the spaces in a 3×3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
-[Read more on wikipedia...](https://en.wikipedia.org/wiki/stock-picker)

-**This project is the implementation of that stock-picker, which is run on CLI (Command Line Interface), anyone can play it.**
+**This project is the implementation of that stock-picker, which is run on CLI (Command Line Interface), anyone can use it.**

 |        stoc Board          |
 -----------------------------|